Mur11thi/phase-1-wk4-project/README.md

 is clicked, a new quote is generated below the preceding one and that means if the user has clicked on the button repetitively,multiple quotes will appear;to reset and have no quotes, the user can just refresh the webpage by clicking on the *refresh* icon or by pressing key combination of *ctrl + r* on windows and *command + r* on macbook.

 ## Installation
-You use git clone to be able to download the documents in the GitHub.Navigate into the directory you just cloned and still while on the terminal type `code .` to open that directory in Visual Studio.Once in visual studio , go to  `index.html` and right click and select on open preview to be able to load the website.OR you can copy this link  [Breaking Bad](http://localhost:5500/?) and paste in your browser to load the website.
+You use git clone to be able to download the documents in the GitHub.Navigate into the directory you just cloned and still while on the terminal type `code .` to open that directory in Visual Studio.Once in visual studio , go to  `index.html` and right click and select on *open preview* and wait for a pop up at the bottom right of your screen that has the option of *Open in Browser* to be able to load the website.OR you can copy this link  [Breaking Bad](http://localhost:5500/?) and paste in your browser to load the website.

 ## Installation Requirements
 Git